Sillhouette/Streamy-React-App/README.md

 ## Streaming Server

-The streaming server is an RTMP node media server that is hooked up to the client and allows users to stream video for the client to display.
+The _**Streaming Server**_ is an RTMP node media server that is hooked up to the client and allows users to stream video for the client to display.
 More information on this server is located here: `https://github.com/illuspas/Node-Media-Server`

 ## Getting Started